bergesinstitute/graf-method/book-1-unit-2.md

 Prepositions are words that express relationships between two words (usually spatial or temporal).

-    De - From, of
+    de - from, of

-    En - In, on, at
+    en - in, on, at

 *El abuelo es de España.
 El abuelo está en Nueva York.* (The grandfather is from Spain.
 The grandfather is in New York.)
 Notice the use of *ser* and *estar*.
 Since *de* implies origin,